rescript-lang/rescript-compiler/CONTRIBUTING.md

 The BuckleScript source code is compiled with a tool called [JSOO (js_of_ocaml)](https://ocsigen.org/js_of_ocaml/3.5.1/manual/overview), which uses OCaml bytecode to compile to JavaScript and is part of the bigger OCaml ecosystem.
-Before we can compile anything, we need to install the required tools (requires [`opam`](https://opam.ocaml.org/doc/Install.html) to be installed):
+Before we can compile anything, we need to install the required tools (requires [`esy`](esy.sh/) to be installed):

 ```
-# Create the right switch, if not created yet (first install)
-opam switch create 4.06.1

-# Makes sure to be on the right switch
-opam switch 4.06.1
-eval `opam config env`

-opam install js_of_ocaml.3.5.1
+npm install -g esy
 ```

 ### Building the bundle

-The entry point of the JSOO bundle is located in `jscomp/main/jsoo_main.ml` and the script for running JSOO can be found in `scripts/repl.js`.
+The entry point of the JSOO bundle is located in `jscomp/main/jsoo_main.ml` and the script for running JSOO can be found in `playground/repl.js`.
 A full clean build can be done like this:

 ```
-# We create a target directory for storing the bundle / stdlib files
-mkdir playground && mkdir playground/stdlib

-# We build the BuckleScript source code and also the bytecode for jsoo_main.ml
+# We build the BuckleScript source code and produce a single .ml file with the whole compiler
 node scripts/ninja.js config && node scripts/ninja.js build

-# Now we run the repl.js script pointing to our playground directory (note how it needs to be relative to the repl.js file)
+# Now we build the bytecode and convert it to JavaScript with js_of_ocaml
-BS_PLAYGROUND=../playground node scripts/repl.js
+cd playground && esy && esy build-playground
 ```

-_Troubleshooting: if ninja build step failed with `Error: cannot find file '+runtime.js'`, make sure `ocamlfind` is installed with `opam install ocamlfind`._

 **You should now find following files:**